jndctranslation/landing_page/pages/about.md

 ---
-permalink: '/pages/about'
+title: Professional Translation Services | Mars Translation
-layout: 'default'
+description: This is new description of about page
-title: 'Professional Translation Services | Mars Translation'
+permalink: /pages/about
-description: 'This is the description of the page'
+layout: default
 ---